-In fixing the details of special indebtedness, the State Treasurer may make the special indebtedness subject to any of the following conditions:
+(a) In fixing the details of special indebtedness, the State Treasurer may make the special indebtedness subject to any of the following conditions:

-It is payable from time to time on demand or tender for purchase by (1) the owner thereof if a credit facility supports the special indebtedness, unless the State Treasurer specifically determines that a credit facility is not required upon a determination by the State Treasurer that the absence of a credit facility will not materially and adversely affect the financial position of the State or the marketing of the bonds or notes or financing contract indebtedness at a reasonable interest cost to the State.

-It is additionally supported by a credit facility.

-(2) (3) It is subject to redemption or mandatory tender for purchase prior to

-(4) It bears interest at a rate or rates that may be fixed or may vary over any period of time, as may be provided in the proceedings providing for the issuance or incurrence of the special indebtedness, including any variations that may be permitted pursuant to a par formula.

-It is the subject of a remarketing agreement under which an attempt is (5) made to remarket special indebtedness to new purchasers before its presentment for payment to the provider of the credit facility or to the
+- (1) It is payable from time to time on demand or tender for purchase by the owner thereof if a credit facility supports the special indebtedness, unless the State Treasurer specifically determines that a credit facility is not required upon a determination by the State Treasurer that the absence of a credit facility will not materially and adversely affect the financial position of the State or the marketing of the bonds or notes or financing contract indebtedness at a reasonable interest cost to the State. - (2) It is additionally supported by a credit facility.
+(3) It is subject to redemption or mandatory tend - 3) It is subject to redemption or mandatory tender for purchase prior to maturity. - (4) It bears interest at a rate or rates that may be fixed or may vary over any period of time, as may be provided in the proceedings providing for the issuance or incurrence of the special indebtedness, including any variations that may be permitted pursuant to a par formula. - (5) It is the subject of a remarketing agreement under which an attempt is made to remarket special indebtedness to new purchasers before its presentment for payment to the provider of the credit facility or to the State.